2hog/docker-training/_presentations/kubernetes-basics/presentation.md

 # When **not** to use pods

+* It's thought to be _easier_ to colocate two containers
+* Two or more containers need to share some resources
+* Your code is not configurable to find another container somewhere other than localhost

 ???

 * The co-location and shared resources of pods, might be trick someone into merging similar containers
 * This has bad consequences

---

-* It's thought to be _easier_ to colocate two containers
-* Two or more containers need to share some resources
-* Your code is not configurable to find another container somewhere other than localhost

 ---

 # When to use pods

-???

-* There are though use-cases for multi-container pods
-* Sidecars
-* Sidecars are containers that provide an abstraction
-* File-system refresh containers

 --